 : Assessing Progress and Making Changes

 Successful BMAP implementation requires commitment and follow-up.
 In the commitment to plan implementation (see Section 6.5), stakeholders have expressed their intention to carry out the plan, monitor its effect, and continue to coordinate within and across jurisdictions to achieve water quality targets.
-The FWRA requires that an assessment be conducted every five years to determine whether there is reasonable progress in implementing the BMAP and achieving pollutant load reductions.
+Stakeholders have committed and are required to implement the assigned projects and activities within the first five-year phase of this BMAP.
+The FWRA requires that an assessment be conducted every five years to determine whether there is reasonable progress in achieving pollutant load reductions.
 This chapter contains the water quality monitoring component sufficient to make this evaluation.

 Tracking Implementation